America's Best Swimming Holes

 Despite its reclusive name, Johnson's Shut-Ins is one of the most welcoming spots in Missouri for cooling off when the temperatures heat up.
 Formed eons ago, the park's rushing rapids carve through hard volcanic rock to create potholes under waterfalls and natural water slides.
 Be careful—the park doesn’t have any lifeguards on duty and playing in the rapids and slides can be dangerous.
 However, you can find calm, open swimming holes in many parts of the park if you'd rather take it easy.

-Pay a $5 parking fee, and you'll gain admission to one of Puerto Rico's best hidden treasures: a twisting and turning natural waterslide called Las Paylas.
+Pay a small parking fee, and you'll gain admission to one of Puerto Rico's best hidden treasures: a twisting and turning natural waterslide called Las Paylas.
 Accessing this exhilarating chute requires a brief scramble atop some rocks, and then it's a fast-paced, 30-foot-long descent into an invigorating pool of chest-deep water.
 While many locals opt to go barefoot, shoes with traction are helpful for navigating the slippery surfaces.